 Amusement parks are frequently a big part of summer fun.
-They provide entertainment and excitement with their water parks, variety shows and thrill rides but did you ever stop to think about the safety of the rides you and your family are enjoying?
+They provide entertainment and excitement with their water parks, variety shows, and thrill rides but did you ever stop to think about the safety of the rides you and your family are enjoying?
 What is done to ensure your safety, and who is making sure that your safety remains a priority?

 Why?
 No federal regulatory agency exists that coordinates or oversees amusement park ride safety nor are there uniform safety rules that parks or operators must follow.
 And whether there is a state agency that regulates amusement park rides depends upon in which state the ride is located.
-Most amusement park safety guidelines are voluntary and there is no mandatory federal safety regulation standards or enforcement.
+Most amusement park safety guidelines are voluntary and there are no mandatory federal safety regulation standards or enforcement.

 Repeated attempts to create a federal regulatory agency to oversee amusement park safety have failed.
-While a member of the House, now-Senator Ed Markey, D-Mass, repeatedly proposed legislation each session since 1999 that would provide for federal regulation of and uniform safety inspection standards for all amusement park rides.
+While a member of the House, now Senator Ed Markey (D-Mass), repeatedly proposed legislation each session since 1999 that would provide for federal regulation of and uniform safety inspection standards for all amusement park rides.
 The legislation never passed.

-The American Society for Testing and Materials (ASTM) recommends safety standards for thrill-rides but whether a state or amusement park follows these standards is completely voluntary.
+The American Society for Testing and Materials (ASTM) recommends safety standards for thrill rides but whether a state or amusement park follows these standards is completely voluntary.
 The International Association of Amusement Parks and Attractions (IAAPA) opposes federal regulation of amusement parks advocating that states should decide whether and how to determine safety standards for amusement parks located within their state.

 Some states do have safety regulations for amusement parks but many states leave it up to amusement parks to regulate themselves and the mega-parks operated by Disney and Six Flags answer only to themselves.
 “It sounds like the fox guarding the henhouse to me,” observed Ken Martin, an independent inspector and park ride consultant from Richmond, Virginia.

 Fortunately, Kentucky and Indiana both have agencies that regulate amusement ride safety.
 The Kentucky Department of Agriculture, Division of Regulation and Inspection conducts annual safety inspections on all amusement park rides and attractions.
-This includes rides at larger theme parks such as the now-defunct Six Flags Kentucky Kingdom, but also includes rides at smaller parks, traveling carnivals and fairs.
+This includes rides at larger theme parks such as the now-defunct Six Flags Kentucky Kingdom, but also includes rides at smaller parks, traveling carnivals, and fairs.
 Rides must meet manufacturer specifications and state inspectors are authorized to investigate accidents.
 Kentucky law also requires amusement park and ride owners to file a written report of injuries.

 In Indiana, the Amusement Ride Safety Section is part of the Indiana Department of Homeland Security.
-This agency has authority to regulate and inspect rides at large and small amusement parks, as well as traveling carnivals and fairs.
+This agency has the authority to regulate and inspect rides at large and small amusement parks, as well as traveling carnivals and fairs.
 Rides are inspected annually and injuries requiring a hospital visit must be reported within 24 hours.

 Although injuries and fatal accidents from amusement park rides are small in number compared to the millions of visitors to parks each year, no one wants to end up being a statistic.
 You are ultimately responsible for your own safety when visiting amusement parks and enjoying rides.
 Here is a list of safety tips of recommended safety tips provided by the IAAPA: